antonjan/AI-with-opencv/README.md

 # AI-with-opencv
-This repository will have ally my code using AI vistion capabilities using opencv
+This repository will have ally my code using AI vistion capabilities using opencv If you are looking for my AI RAG implimentation using Llama2 and PDF ducment loading look at my project here https://github.com/antonjan/local_ai_with_pdf
 # seting up environment for opencv
 ## Run the following command
     pip3 install -r requirements.txt